 These bots are used to perform a variety of functions on social media platforms, such as account creation and raising the number of followers for certain accounts.
-They're meant to automatically respond to particular words and phrases in social media posts, for example, by reposting or commenting to all of them at once.
-As a result, they may be utilised to influence the audience or promote a specific viewpoint.
-Such bots are extensively utilised on Twitter.
+They're meant to automatically respond to particular words and phrases in social media posts, for example, by reposting or commenting on all of them at once.
+As a result, they may be utilized to influence the audience or promote a specific viewpoint.
+Such bots are extensively utilized on Twitter.

 • Spam Bots: